Executive Summary: November 13th AEG/ACT Northeast Clean Transportation Summit Citywide Fleet Electrification Stakeholder Challenge

 Conclusion

-The 2025 AEG/ACT Northeast Clean Transportation Summit convened utilities, fleet operators, state agencies, technology partners, and community leaders to confront the most urgent barriers to regional fleet electrification.
-The Regional Fleet Electrification Stakeholder Challenge discussion underscored the need to demystify lifecycle costs for decision-makers, derisk long-term fleet investments, accelerate interconnection and infrastructure deployment, and strengthen grid and workforce readiness across diverse fleet segments.
-As volunteer task force members move forward with a coordinated 90-day sprint, their shared commitment to collaboration, transparency, and measurable progress will be essential to delivering a cleaner, more resilient, and cost-effective fleet future for the Northeast.
+The 2025 AEG/ACT Northeast Clean Transportation Summit convened fleet operators, utilities, technology innovators, city and state agencies, and goods-movement stakeholders to address the most pressing barriers to achieving citywide fleet electrification in New York.
+The Citywide Fleet Electrification Stakeholder Challenge highlighted the need to expand flexible charging options, improve cross-sector coordination, establish transparent and sustainable cost pathways, and resolve operational and workforce readiness gaps across varied fleet types.
+As volunteer task force members move forward with their coordinated 90-day sprint, their collective efforts to align data, partnerships, and deployment strategies will be critical to accelerating near-term progress and laying the groundwork for a healthier, more efficient, and more resilient transportation future for New York City.

 Access to private resource pages, which include speaker presentations, and survey responses, from AEG Stakeholder Challenges is reserved for Signature Sponsors and City/Government Partners.
 To become a Signature Sponsor, learn more here: https://aeg.team/engage